Cloud Storage Access (Beta)

 Now you’ll tell AWS to trust only Coactive’s IAM role.

-On the roles list page, click on:
+- On the roles list page, click on the role name that you have created.

-Click the “Trust relationships” tab
+- Click the “Trust relationships” tab

-Click “Edit trust policy”
+- Click “Edit trust policy”

-Replace the existing text with this:
+- Replace the existing text with this:

 Click “Update policy”